Henderson Co. Schools Child Nutrition Department - 270-831-5014

 - Ice cream, extra items, or ala carte items cannot be charged at any time.

-- If a student has over $5.00 in charges, a charge letter will be sent weekly and contact will be made by ParentLink.
+- If a student has over $5.00 in charges, contact will be made weekly ParentLink or by charge letter via mail.

 - If a student has $10.00 or more in charges, the student will be asked to call home one time during the week to remind you to send money for his/her account.